 Where to stay in Uyuni

-Before our Salar de Uyuni tour, we spent a night at Piedra Blanca Backpackers Hostel in Uyuni.
+Just to give you some ideas, before our Salar de Uyuni tour, we spent a night at Piedra Blanca Backpackers Hostel in Uyuni.
 We had an excellent experience here – it had everything we needed in preparation for our tour.
 It’s a clean, modern place with hot showers, a nice chill-out area, comfy beds with lights, lockers, and strong wifi.
 The free breakfast was awesome, too, with eggs included!

 Where to stay in San Pedro de Atacama